jssql1234/docs-sqlacc/docs/usage/stock/FAQ.md

 - For this item, Reorder Qty = 5, when Bal Qty less than 5 unit(Which is 9-5 = 4), saving document will prompt(Dialog : Stock Quatity Control) to remind you should place an order.

 :::tip
-Stock Quality Control dialog can choose to Turn On (Tools > Option > Miscellaneous > Prompt Negative Stock Quantity Dialog Box > Checked it)
+Stock Quality Control dialog can choose to Turn On (Tools > Option > Miscellaneous > Prompt Negative Stock Quantity Dialog Box > Checked it).
 :::

-### 2. Reorder Qty
+###  Reorder Qty

 :::info Definition
 Reorder quantity is the point at which a business must buy more inventory as to not run out of inventory.